Patterns of Analgesic Prescribing and High‐Risk Prescribing in Primary Care in Ireland 2014–2022—A Repeated Cross‐Sectional Study

 Background

-Pain is a significant burden on individuals, healthcare systems, and society.
+Pain is a significant burden on individuals, healthcare systems and society.
 Analgesic drugs carry many therapeutic benefits; however, all drugs are associated with adverse effects and risk of harm.
-Non-steroidal anti-inflammatory drugs (NSAIDs) and opioids have been identified as particularly high-risk due to the risk of side effects and/or dependency.
+Non‐steroidal anti‐inflammatory drugs (NSAIDs) and opioids have been identified as particularly high‐risk due to the risk of side effects and/or dependency.
 This study aims to examine how patterns of analgesic prescribing have changed in primary care in Ireland between 2014 and 2022.

 Methods

-Monthly data on medicines prescribed and dispensed in primary care on the means-tested General Medical Services (GMS) scheme in Ireland was used.
-Prevalence, initiations, discontinuations, chronic use, and high-risk prescribing, as defined by Scottish Polypharmacy Guidance, were summarised per year.
+Monthly data on medicines prescribed and dispensed in primary care on the means‐tested General Medical Services (GMS) scheme in Ireland was used.
+Prevalence, initiations, discontinuations, chronic use and high‐risk prescribing, as defined by Scottish Polypharmacy Guidance, were summarised per year.

 Results

 There was an overall reduction of analgesic use in Ireland, driven by decreasing systemic NSAID use.
-While most other analgesic drug classes are increasing, this may largely be explained by changing demographics, particularly the age profile of the population.
-Despite this, interventions addressing rising high-risk prescribing may be needed.
+Although most other analgesic drug classes are increasing, this may largely be explained by changing demographics, particularly the age profile of the population.
+Despite this, interventions addressing rising high‐risk prescribing may be needed.

 Statement of Significance